-It is highly recommended that students entering this subject achieve a 'B' or higher result in Year 10 Core Mathematics or a 'C' or higher result in Maths Extension.
+It is highly recommended that students entering this subject achieve a 'B' or higher result in Year 10 Mathematics.

 General Mathematics' major domains are Number and algebra, Measurement and geometry, Statistics, and Networks and matrices, building on the content of the P-10 Australian Curriculum.